 If you are having problems with getting your electric toothbrush to charge and run correctly after replacing the original battery with one of our replacements please take a look at the following tips.

 - Make sure you have followed every step in the relevant guide on our website and re-fitted all the parts removed during repair.

 - Sometimes when a new battery is fitted and the toothbrush is put on the charger it can take an hour or more before the toothbrush registers that is being charged, so the charge indicator might not show up immediately.

-- Check your soldering to ensure that there are no dry solder joints where you have soldered.
-Solder joints should be clean and shiny.
-Check that there are no short circuits between tracks or joints and no solder bridges or stray blobs of solder on the circuit board.
-Bad soldering is usually the cause of charging problems and it is essential that you get a good electrical connection otherwise the battery will not charge or run correctly.
-Some customers try to fit the battery without soldering so if you have left the old solder tags connected and tried to push-fit the new battery against them this will result in a high-resistance connection which will affect the sensitive electronics of the brush.
+- Check the solder joints to ensure that there are no dry or broken solder joints and no short circuits or solder bridges on the circuit board.
+A soldering issue is usually the cause of charging problems and it is essential that you get a good electrical connection otherwise the battery will not charge.
+Some customers try to fit the battery without soldering so if you have left the old solder tags connected and tried to push-fit the new battery against them this will result in a high resistance connection which will affect the sensitive electronics of the brush.
 Getting a good solder connection to the battery is essential.

 - The copper wires from the charging coil inside the bottom of the toothbrush handle can easily and almost invisibly break so check that these are all fully intact and connected.
 There is a weak point where the wires are soldered to the circuit board so check carefully here.
 Sometimes with just one wire broken the toothbrush will appear to be charging but it won’t be recharging the battery.